 Cases involving disputed wills very often feature a Larke v Nugus statement.
 But what is a Larke v Nugus statement?
 We explain all about it here, and if having read this article you require legal assistance with requesting a Larke v Nugus statement or responding to a request for a Large v Nugus statement then call our free helpline on 0808 139 1599 or email us with details.

-A Larke v Nugus statement is a legal statement thst is made by the solicitor who originally prepared the disputed will or witnessed its execution.
-These statements are frequently requested by the Claimant’s solicitor as evidence against the validity of a will on the grounds of lack of testamentary capacity, undue influence, want of knowledge or approval or forgery.
+A Larke v Nugus statement is a legal statement thst is made by the solicitor who prepared a will that has been disputed or who witnessed its execution.
+These statements are frequently requested by someone challenging the will who is looking for evidence against the validity of a will on the grounds of lack of testamentary capacity, undue influence, want of knowledge or approval or forgery.

-The name, Larke v Nugus, originates from a legal case that determined the law on requests for information regarding the circumstances surrounding the instruction and execution of a will [Larke v Nugus WTLR 1033].
+The phrase, Larke v Nugus, originates from a legal case that determined the law on requests for information regarding the circumstances surrounding the instruction and execution of a will Larke v Nugus WTLR 1033.

-The starting position in relation to disclosure of information regarding a deceased's will is that the information should only be made available to the personal representatives of the estate (or to others with their consent) prior to obtaining the Grant of Administration.
-However, this does not apply where a request for information is made to the Solicitor who prepared or witnessed the execution of the will and there is a dispute in relation to that will.
-In these circumstances the Law Society has recommended, since 1959, that the Solicitor should make a statement outlining the circumstances surrounding the instruction and execution of the will to any party to probate proceedings or someone who has a reasonable claim against the will.
+The starting position in relation to disclosure of information regarding a will is that the information should only be made available to the personal representatives of the estate (or to others with their consent) prior to obtaining the Grant of Administration.
+However, this does not apply where a request for information is made to the solicitor who prepared or witnessed the execution of the will and there is a dispute in relation to that will.
+In these circumstances the Law Society has long recommended that the solicitor should make a statement outlining the circumstances surrounding the instruction and execution of the will to any party to probate proceedings or someone who has a reasonable claim against the will.
 In 2000 the case of Larke v Nugus endorsed this long standing recommendation, which means that a request for information now carries judicial weight.